-In the long term, we seek to identify new biological phenomena that inform the development of new and improved treatments and therapeutics.
+In the long term, we seek to identify new biological phenomena that inform the development of better therapies.

 One of the most exciting findings of modern biology is that the flow of genetic information within the cell—from DNA to RNA to (commonly) protein—is very complex.
 For example, a single gene can encode the information necessary to make not just one, but many distinct protein isoforms, through the process of alternative splicing.
 In an extreme example, the Dscam gene in fruit flies can produce tens of thousands of distinct protein isoforms.